Plants are a vital part of all living ecosystems around the world – from rainforests and flowering meadows to the oceans and even your backyard pond.

-Sweet Flag is a perennial herb which grows up to 60 inches.
+Sweet Flag is a perennial herb that grows up to 60 inches.
 Its leafy 3-edged stems are green at their base which slowly darkens towards the tip.
 Their leaves are sword-shaped and wavy along the edges.

 It usually blooms its flowers in the late summer/early fall.
 The flowers are small and tubular with a deep blue coloration.

-They should be planted in baskets with a mix of fertile clay, sand and humus along the shallow pond margins with full sunlight.
+They should be planted in baskets with a mix of fertile clay, sand, and humus along the shallow pond margins with full sunlight.

 Koi Pond Plants

 Water Smartweed should be planted in muddy substrates in shallow water regions of your Koi pond where it can absorb essential nutrients.
 Alternatively, it can float on the surface which will provide vital shade for your Koi.

 It has a thick stem from which alternate dagger-like leaves protrude, and at the head of the stem, there are a cluster of bright pink flowers.